 Just look at the concentration!
 I swear my kids could have done this for hours!

 Once the kids are done wrapping the balloons in twine, tie the end to keep the twine in place.
 The next step is to pour your liquid starch into a bowl, you are welcome to have the kids join in if you aren’t afraid of a little mess!

 Roll your twine wrapped balloon in the bowl, don’t be afraid to get is completely saturated in the starch.
 I actually waited a few hours and dipped them again to ensure they were very sturdy once finished.

 I placed my twine balls in strainer with a bowl underneath to catch all of the excess liquid starch.
 You are then going to wait overnight for them to dry.
 DON’T get anxious like myself and think placing them in front of a fan two hours will speed up the process.
 These really need a good 12 hours+ to dry, I know it’s exciting and you want to see your final product… but they will crumble when you pop the balloon and you will have to start all over (trust me, I know!)

-So the next day has arrived and it is time for the very final step.
-Check out the video below to see the balloon popping in action, it is so worth the wait!!
+So the next day has arrived and it is time for the very final step… pop the balloons!